-Project #1 is for the proposed replacement of Xpress transit buses.
-Xpress transit buses operate in 12 counties and draws ridership from 40 counties, providing the Atlanta Metropolitan Area's commuters with a transportation option that can reduce emissions in Georgia in one of the most effective and efficient manners.
-The Xpress project was selected due to SRTA's service, which operates within the various counties that comprise the Atlanta Metropolitan Area.
-This is the only area of the state that is not meeting the current ozone standard.
-Additionally, the Atlanta Metropolitan Area is disproportionately impacted by mobile source NOx emissions and the Xpress project and system would continue to increase the capacity of Georgia's most congested highways and reduce mobile source NOx emissions through the reduction of private motor vehicle usage.
+Project #1 is for the replacement of Xpress transit buses.
+Xpress transit buses operate in 12 Atlanta Metropolitan Area counties and draw ridership from 40 counties.
+The Xpress buses provide Atlanta Metropolitan Area commuters with a transportation option that also reduces NOx emissions.
+The Xpress project was selected due to SRTA's service area, operating within counties that comprise the Atlanta Metropolitan Area.
+As stated previously, the Atlanta Metropolitan Area is the only area of the state that is not meeting the current ozone NAAQS.
+Additionally, the Atlanta Metropolitan Area is disproportionately impacted by NO_x emissions from mobile sources.
+The Xpress project will benefit the Atlanta Metropolitan Area by reducing NOx emissions from the public transit buses by replacing older diesel engines with new, efficient diesel engines and/or replacing diesel transit buses with electric transit buses.